-Michelle Linn-Gust, Ph.D., President of the American Association of Suicidology, has spent the past nineteen years educating people worldwide about coping with loss and change following the suicide of her younger sister.
-Her eighth book, Conversations with the Water: A Memoir of Cultivating Hope (due out in November 2012), chronicles her grief journey as she moves forward beyond the suicide and loss field.
+Michelle Linn-Gust, Ph.D., Past President of the American Association of Suicidology, has spent the past twenty years educating people worldwide about coping with loss and change following the suicide of her younger sister.
+Her eighth book, Conversations with the Water: A Memoir of Cultivating Hope, chronicles her grief journey as she moves forward beyond the suicide and loss field.
 Her first book, based on Denise’s suicide, Do They Have Bad Days in Heaven?
 Surviving the Suicide Loss of a Sibling, inspired siblings around the world in their survival after a loved one’s suicide.
 Learn more about Michelle at www.inspirebymichelle.com.

 The myth that most suicides take place during the holiday season probably has been perpetuated by the film It’s a Wonderful Life, where George Bailey feels as if he has failed his family on Christmas Eve and seeks to end his life.

 Nothing could be further from the truth, though.
-The reality is that as much as people might dread being with their family members for two of the biggest holidays of the year, being near to…Continue
+The reality is that as much as people might dread being with their family members for two of the biggest holidays of the year, being…Continue

 When I started to post my coin findings on social media (Facebook, Twitter, Instagram), I had no idea it would be of interest to so many people until I began to think it was boring and started to stop posting them.
 However, when I would talk to people, they told me how much they enjoyed reading about how I would find them.
 Some people said it made them smile and brought them a lot of hope because of my belief that the coins are being left by my dad who died in 2006.